-An international scientific meeting to accommodate 80 to 120 delegates of all career stages is planned for ~mid -2021.
+A multi-discipline international scientific meeting to accommodate 80 to 120 delegates of all career stages is planned for ~July / August 2022 or mid-July 2023 (confirmation to follow).
 Early-career scientists are encouraged to attend and contribute their work.
 This four or five day event will provide a forum for the exchange of new interdisciplinary findings and ideas in relation to two principle themes:

 - The origins of habitable bodies in and beyond our home Solar System

 This theme will accommodate the presentation of new findings arising from meteoritical, experimental / analogue / computational modelling, and space mission studies.
 A session to allow for astronomical planet-hunting findings to be disseminated and discussed will be included.
 What are the priorities in our investigations / searches, and what do we each to know from one another?

 - The motivation for and current status of priorities for space exploration and its governance